Melania Trump ‘Humiliated’ Over Allegations That Donald Fathered Secret Love Child, ‘Hollywood Life’ Reports

 A story about Donald Trump’s alleged love child could soon be out, and Melania is reportedly not handling it well.

 On Friday, a former doorman for the Trump World Tower announced that he was freed from a contract that forbid him from speaking publicly about his claims that Donald secretly fathered a child during an affair with a housekeeper.
-Though the details have not yet been released, Hollywood Life reported that the First Lady is filled with embarrassment over the allegations.
+Though the details have not yet been released, Hollywood Life reported that the first lady is filled with embarrassment over the allegations.

 The story that Trump may have fathered a secret child first leaked out several weeks ago, when former Trump company doorman Dino Sajudin confirmed that he had a contract with National Enquirer parent company American Media Inc. to keep quiet about his allegations.
 This week, reports indicated that AMI head and longtime Trump friend David Pecker had a deal for immunity about payouts to keep damaging Trump stories from being released, and Sajudin is now out of his deal, NY Magazine reported.